 Health investigators have linked a Kentucky Salmonella outbreak to Casa Mexicana, a restaurant in Madisonville, Kentucky.
-To date, people have been sickened in three counties, Webster, Hopkins and Muhlenberg.
+To date, people have been sickened in three counties all located west of Louisville: Webster, Hopkins, and Muhlenberg.
 One of the Salmonella victims has died, 5 others were hospitalized and others have also been sickened.
 Our lawyers are investigating the outbreak.

 Victims and families do not need to prove the restaurant was negligent (careless).
 They can recover with strict liability claims, which provide recovery for selling adulterated food.

-Attorneys Fred Pritzker, Elliot Olsen, Brendan Flaherty and Ryan Osterholm are our lead lawyers for our food poisoning cases.
+Attorneys Fred Pritzker and Eric Hageman are our lead lawyers for our food poisoning cases.
 They have helped many Salmonella victims, including those who suffered severe complications, including brain damage, organ failure, sepsis, and reactive arthritis.